Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Energy-momentum tensor for a non-minimally coupled scalar field in cosmological spacetime

 where we have defined $\delta\langle T_{00}^{\delta \phi}\rangle^{\rm (0-4)}_{\rm ren}(M,M_0)\equiv\langle T_{00}^{\delta \phi}\rangle^{\rm (0-4)}_{\rm ren}(M)-\langle T_{00}^{\delta \phi}\rangle^{\rm (0-4)}_{\rm ren}(M_0)$ and similarly for $\delta\rL$, $\delta G^{-1}$ and $\delta\alpha$.
 Upon using the known form of $G_{00}$ and $\leftidx{^{(1)}}{\!H}_{00}$ in the conformal metric (given e.g. in Appendix A of \cite{CristianJoan2022a}), we obtain

 and

 These relations are important since they furnish the scaling laws obeyed by the couplings $\rL(M)$, $G(M)$, $\alpha(M)$ in the renormalized Einstein's equations and display their respective (finite) shifts when we perform a change of scale (renormalization point) from $M_0$ to $M$.
-We shall encounter these same equations when we perform the adiabatic renormalization of the vacuum EMT in de Sitter spacetime, which we treat in Sec.\,\ref{sec:deSitter}.
+We shall encounter these same equations when we perform the adiabatic renormalization of the vacuum EMT in de Sitter spacetime, which we treat in Sec.\,\ref{sec:deSitter}. {It is interesting to note that the above relations can also be obtained using the effective action method.
+In Appendix \ref{sec:RunninGandVED} we recall briefly this alternative path and use the mentioned relations to show the consistency of the running quantities $\rv$ and $G$ with the scale $M=H$.}